The 5 Best Vegetables for Dogs | Snack Guide

 Throw a few small amounts of broccoli into your dogs new veggie mix, but don’t make it the key ingredient.
 Broccoli includes compounds called isothiocyanates that can cause stomach pain in dogs.

 Monitor their behavior and digestion process for the first week or so.
-If your dog digests broccoli well and you continue feeding it to them, benefits could include:
+If your dog digests broccoli well and you continue feeding it to them, it could provide some benefit.

 • Improved digestion